 Is the agency exempt from this standard?
 NOTE: The agency is exempt ONLY if it does not have administrative procedures to address inmate grievances regarding sexual abuse.
 This does not mean the agency is exempt simply because an inmate does not have to or is not ordinarily expected to submit a grievance to report sexual abuse.
-This means that as a matter of explicit policy, the agency does not have an administrative remedies process to address sexual abuse. □ Yes □ No
+This means that as a matter of explicit policy, the agency does not have an administrative remedies process to address sexual abuse. ⊠ Yes □ No

-- Does the agency always refrain from requiring an inmate to use any informal grievance process, or to otherwise attempt to resolve with staff, an alleged incident of sexual abuse?
+- Does the agency permit inmates to submit a grievance regarding an allegation of sexual abuse without any type of time limits?
+(The agency may apply otherwise-applicable time limits to any portion of a grievance that does not allege an incident of sexual abuse.)
 (N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA